MeganPie/Nameless-v2-ExampleModule/README.md

-# Nameless-v2-ExampleModule
+# Nameless v2 - Example Module
-A basic example module with a blnk AdminCP page, language settings and more.
-Helpful for newbies to making modules.
+A basic example module with a blank AdminCP page, language settings and more.
+Helpful for users who are new to making Nameless v2 modules.

+# Warning
+Designed for Nameless v2 pre**3**, may not work on previous releases / future releases.